-8. Notifying parents
+9. Notifying parents or carers

-Where appropriate, we will discuss any concerns about a child with the child's parents.
+Where appropriate, we will discuss any concerns about a child with the child's parents or carers.
 The DSL will normally do this in the event of a suspicion or disclosure.

-Other staff will only talk to parents about any such concerns following consultation with the DSL.
+Other staff will only talk to parents or carers about any such concerns following consultation with the DSL.

-If we believe that notifying the parents would increase the risk to the child, we will discuss this with the local authority children's social care team before doing so.
+If we believe that notifying the parents or carers would increase the risk to the child, we will discuss this with the local authority children's social care team before doing so.

-In the case of allegations of abuse made against other children, we will normally notify the parents of all the children involved.
+In the case of allegations of abuse made against other children, we will normally notify the parents or carers of all the children involved.

-9. Pupils with special educational needs and disabilities
+10. Pupils with special educational needs, disabilities or health issues

-We recognise that pupils with special educational needs (SEN) and disabilities can face additional safeguarding challenges.
+We recognise that pupils with special educational needs (SEN) or disabilities or certain health conditions can face additional safeguarding challenges.
 Additional barriers can exist when recognising abuse and neglect in this group, including:

-- Assumptions that indicators of possible abuse such as behaviour, mood and injury relate to the child's disability without further exploration - Pupils being more prone to peer group isolation than other pupils - The potential for pupils with SEN and disabilities being disproportionately impacted by behaviours such as bullying, without outwardly showing any signs - Communication barriers and difficulties in overcoming these barriers
+- > Assumptions that indicators of possible abuse such as behaviour, mood and injury relate to the child's condition without further exploration - > Pupils being more prone to peer group isolation or bullying (including prejudice-based bullying) than other pupils - > The potential for pupils with SEN, disabilities or certain health conditions being disproportionally impacted by behaviours such as bullying, without outwardly showing any signs - > Communication barriers and difficulties in managing or reporting these challenges

-We offer extra pastoral support for pupils with SEN and disabilities.
+We offer extra pastoral support for these pupils.
 This includes: